-How to Write a Letter to Santa
+How to write a real letter to Santa

-Writing a letter to Santa is a very important yearly chore for kids.
-If your little one is planning on taking pen -- or crayon -- to paper to write a letter to Old St. Nick, here are a few guidelines to help them through the process, but more importantly, also provide teachable moments.
-Pete Fontana, chief elf for the United States Postal Service, and Sharon Silver, author and founder of Proactive Parenting Solutions, give you their practical, meaningful tips for guiding your children through this process.
+Writing a letter to Santa is a very important yearly chore for kids who celebrate Christmas.
+If your little one, or a child you care for, is planning on taking pen — or crayon — to paper to write a letter to Old St. Nick, here are a few guidelines to help them through the process.
+But more importantly, here's how this project can provide some teachable moments.

-Getting fewer toys can actually help your child to slow down, taking time to explore and enjoy their new gift fully and appreciate it completely.
+Getting fewer toys can actually help children to slow down, taking time to explore and enjoy their new gift fully and appreciate it completely.
 Learning to ask for less can help them acquire boundaries.

 “Empathy is a very new muscle for small children and must be directed by the parent," Silver says.
 "This provides a great opportunity to establish a value system.
 The holiday is only about getting stuff if parents allow that.
-Teaching your child that empathy is at the root of love and faith can be folded into a wonderful tradition that includes writing letters to Santa.”
+Teaching children that empathy is at the root of love and faith can be folded into a wonderful tradition that includes writing letters to Santa.”

-Your kid probably knows that Santa lives at the North Pole, but where is that exactly?
+Many kids probably knows that Santa lives at the North Pole, but where is that exactly?
 Use this as an opportunity to talk about geography.
 Pull out a map of the world and point to that area.
 Talk about what it must be like there.